iotaledger/iota-wiki/content/tutorials/single-page-tutorials/proof-inclusion-of-a-block.md

 ```

 #### 2. Main function

-The `main()` function will be called when running the `verify-notarization.js` file and consists of the following steps.
+The `main()` function will be called when running the `verify-notarization.js` file and consists of the following steps:

 Declare the function, read the notarization file and parse it.

 ```javascript
 async function run() {
     // Read and parse notarized block from file path